xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/spock2.md

 ```

 !!! tip
-    Note that [parameter injection](junit5/inject.md#parameter-injection) will also work in test and fixture (setup/cleanup) methods
+    Note that [parameter injection](junit5/inject.md#parameter-injection) will also work in test and fixture (setup/cleanup) methods.

-Overall, you get best of both worlds: same extensions as in junit 5 (and ability to use all other junit extensions)
+Overall, you get the best of both worlds: the same extensions as in JUnit 5 (and the ability to use all other JUnit extensions)
-and spock expressiveness for writing tests.
+and Spock expressiveness for writing tests.

 ## Testing commands

 !!! warning
-    Commands execution overrides System IO and so can't run in parallel with other tests!
+    Command execution overrides System I/O and so can't run in parallel with other tests!

     Use [`@Isolated`](https://spockframework.org/spock/docs/2.0/all_in_one.html#_isolated_execution)
     on such tests to prevent parallel execution with other tests

 Command execution is usually a short-lived action, so it is not possible to
 write an extension for it.
-Command could be tested only with generic utility:
+A command could be tested only with a generic utility:

 ```java
 def "Test command execution"() {